CraftAcademyLabs/ca_course/week3/portfolio_challenge/4_display_projects.md

 In this section, we will focus on the `My Projects` display.
 We will take a closer look at how we can fetch some data (about projects) in JSON format, pass that data in to the `render()` function, and display it in the browser.

 Until now, we've only created stateless components (stored in functions).
 Now, we need to unleash some other powers that come in React.
 Components defined as classes are stateful, and provide more features that will be useful to us.
-To define a React component class, you need to extend `React.Component`.
+To define a React component class, you need to extend `React.Component` (or simply `Component` if you import it as a module - more on that below.).

 ## Extending React.Component vs creating a function